ebuntel/Brainextemp/README.md

     sc = SparkContext(conf=conf)
     clusters = preprocess.do_gcluster(input_list=res_list, loi=[50, 100], sc=sc, del_data=True)
 ## Gcluster
-RReturn by genex.preprocess.do_gcluster.
+Return by genex.preprocess.do_gcluster.
 Gcluster is the general form that retains the Genex Cluster information.
 ### Attributes
 * data(dict): dictionary object that holds the cluster information
     * key(integer): length of the sequence in the cluster